francis2/api/csharp/services-api/docs/AccountingApi.md

-Returns all entities of MarginSnapshot type
+Retrieves all entities of MarginSnapshot type

 ### Example
 ```csharp